gilbertgonz/homebot/README.md

 \__|  \__| \______/ \__| \__| \__| \_______|\_______/  \______/  \____/
 ```

 HomeBot is an open source video surveillance application.
 It was made to offer an alternative to high-cost monitoring and surveillance systems.
-It currently provides real-time video streaming with basic authentication and logs info of connected clients (for security purposes), all in a containerized environment for easy deployment to any platform with a USB camera
+It currently provides real-time video streaming, real-time email and text notifications, basic authentication, and a containerized environment for easy deployment to any platform with a USB camera or webcam

 <p align="center">
   <img src="https://github.com/gilbertgonz/homebot/blob/main/imgs/example.png">